lusory/kframe/core/README.md

     mainClassName = "Main"

-    // should kotlin-stdlib and kotlin-reflect be applied to the project automatically (implementation)? applyKotlin = true
+    // should kotlin-stdlib and kotlin-reflect be applied to the project automatically (implementation)?
+    // only takes effect if mode is APPLICATION applyKotlin = true

     // are you making a starter or an application? mode = AnnotationProcessorMode.APPLICATION
+}

+dependencies {
+    // you can add a subprocessor here
+    // kfrProcessor("me.lusory.kframe:annotation:LATEST_VERSION_HERE")
 }

 // your build logic